yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 -->

-In this section, we will look at practical aspects of manipulation of next-generation sequencing data.
+In this tutorial, we will look at practical aspects of manipulation of next-generation sequencing data.
 We will start with the FASTQ format produced by most sequencing machines and will finish with a table of variants present in four human samples we will analyze.

 # The Story

 To make this tutorial as realistic as possible we wanted to use an example from the real world.
 We will start with four sequencing datasets (fastq files) representing four individuals positive for malaria---a life-threatening disease caused by *Plasmodium* parasites---transmitted to humans through the bites of infected female *Anopheles* mosquitoes.

 Our goal is to understand whether the malaria parasite ([*Plasmodium falciparum*](https://brc-analytics.dev.clevercanary.com/data/organisms/5833)) infecting these individuals is resistant to [Pyrimethamine](https://en.wikipedia.org/wiki/Pyrimethamine)---an antimalarial drug.
 Resistance to Pyrimethamine is conferred by a mutation in `PF3D7_0417200` (*dhfr*) gene ({% cite Cowman1988 %}).
 Given sequencing data from four individuals we will determine which one of them in infected with a *Plasmodium falciparum* carrying mutations in this gene.